-Rambax MIT Goes To Senegal
+Rambax MIT Goes To Senegal by Jess K. '10

 This week in blog entries posted by people who no longer go to MIT, and sometimes go to trivia together, and eat each other’s nachos: my name is Jess, and I graduated in 2010.
 That doesn’t mean I’m not allowed to still take advantage of the incredible opportunities MIT has to offer, although it does mean that people sometimes look at me funny as I’m doing it.
 As an undergrad I played with a drumming group called Rambax, MIT’s best (and only) Senegalese drumming (also known as “sabar”) ensemble, and this January we had the amazing option to actually go to Senegal and work with drummers there.
 Oh, and did I mention it was free?
 Sponsored by some generous donations from several departments at MIT, we were able to spend two glorious weeks studying under genuine Senegalese griots (sabar drummers), learning to dance the Senegalese way, and eating lots and lots of ceebujen (fish and rice).
 And I got to film it all happening.
 Check it out: